 - Prior to becoming a customer, a prospect must be given the right expectations

-- Once they have become a customers, communication must continue as part of healthy account maintenance
+- Once they have become a customer, communication must continue as part of healthy account maintenance

 Putting your prospects’ minds at ease goes a long way during the sales process.
 Prospects are more likely to buy if they know the right people are there to answer their technical questions or solve their problems when they inevitably arise.
 So why not introduce those people sooner?

 You should start by defining Support in a Sales context.
 Include these details as part of the Sales pitch deck:

 - What do you support?

 - When is support available?

 - Are there premium options and what value do they provide?

 In many cases, Support is a differentiator between competitors.
 Advertise your high customer satisfaction ratings, quick first contact times and other key data points to help show the valuable assistance you provide.
 A slide like this shows that your company has a culture of supporting customers.
 It shows off how well you perform and sets an expectation of where and how to contact your team.
 Support leadership can help with this slide by providing training on support processes, policies, and added benefits such as technical account management.
 Having a sales team prepared with these details is a great way to help the prospect see more value in your offering.

 It is also advantageous to introduce Support sooner.
 For larger opportunities, this may be an actual introduction, through a phone call or onsite visit or inviting your prospects into a private Slack channel.
 For smaller opportunities, this could be using Support to help answer technical queries behind the scenes of the sales cycle.
 Either way, utilizing Support earlier on can remove technical barriers after the sale.